DMacGillivray/soccer-predictions/README.md

 ## 6. Metrics and Model Diagnostics

-Note on probability Calibration
+As stated previously, our main objective is noy to classify as accurately as possible.
+Our objective is to estimate the probabilities of each class as accurately as possible.
+Reliability Plots are a tool to assessing how well we do in this task.

-### 6.1 Reliability Diagrams and Multi-Class Calibration Metrics
+### 6.1 Reliability Plots and Multi-Class Calibration Metrics

+#### 6.1.1 Reliability Plots

 calibration is an assessment of the goodness of the probability estimates from a model.